 “Don’t worry,” says the teacher, “it will get easier.”
 As if lifting a car over your head is just a matter of trying to lift a car over your head (at a cost of $18 for an hour of sweaty practice, followed by $4 for a refreshing coconut water).

 Even though students sign a waiver before class stating that they know their own limits, they don’t really mean it.
-Many students think their physical limit is either: 1) not being able to move the next day, or 2) hearing something “snap.”
+Many students think their physical limit is either: 1) not being able to move the next day, or 2) feeling something “snap.”

 No matter how many times yoga teachers tell their students to “listen to their own bodies,” the students will still gladly suffer through downward-facing dog—as long as teachers keep encouraging them to “force” themselves into the pose.